GaloisInc/BESSPIN-Lando/lando-core/contributing.md

 import Lando.Core.Kind

 import qualified What4.Expr.Builder as WB import qualified What4.Solver.Z3    as WS

 import Data.List (intercalate)
+import Data.Parameterized.Nonce
+import Data.Parameterized.Some
 ```

 Internal imports should be unqualified in most cases, except when intentional